September 12th, 2026

 Oh, berries, how we adore you!
 National Blackberry Day in the UK is the perfect excuse to dive headfirst into the brambly world of these deliciously dark fruits.
 Whether you're picking them fresh off the bush (watch out for thorns!) or indulging in a slice of mouthwatering blackberry pie, this day is all about celebrating the little berries that pack a big punch.
 Jam, crumble, or even straight-up snacking, these juicy gems are not just a summer fling – they’re here to make September sweet and tangy.
 Grab a basket and let’s get berry busy!

-Written by: Oliver Wren Oliver Wren - (updated: October 8th, 2024 at 6:48PM)
+Written by: Oliver Wren Oliver Wren - (updated: September 5th, 2025 at 6:24AM)

-The Origins of National Blackberry Day (UK)
+The Origins of National Blackberry Day

 Traditions and Observances

 It's also a time to appreciate the rich history and cultural significance of blackberries in British cuisine.
-From traditional recipes passed down through generations to modern twists on classic desserts, National Blackberry Day (UK) is a joyous celebration of the fruit's importance in British culture.
+From traditional recipes passed down through generations to modern twists on classic desserts, National Blackberry Day is a joyous celebration of the fruit's importance in British culture.

 A Fruit with a Rich History